Shakib Khan: 2016–2020

 Shakib Khan receives National Film Award in 2019.

 At the beginning of 2016, he collaborate with Uttam Akash in comedy Raja 420, in which he played a con artist.
 In April the same year, he starred in Purno Doirgho Prem Kahini 2 playing the role of a cricketer.
 Also in 2016, three of his films released simultaneously, Shikari, Mental and Samraat: The King Is Here.
 He won the Meril Prothom Alo Awards and the Tele Cine Awards for Best Actor for his starring role.
 His next project is psychological thriller film Mental directed by Shamim Ahamed Roni starring Nusrat Imrose Tisha first time opposite him, Achol and Sabrina Porshi also seen with his.
 Its story is loosely inspired from the Christopher Nolan's film Memento.
 Although the film is criticised for various reasons.
 The film was later dubbed in Hindi, which was unveiled on the Bongo India YouTube channel in mid-August 2021.
 His next project was Mohammad Mostafa Kamal Raz's crime thriller Samraat: The King Is Here, in which he played a leader of a Malaysia-based Bangladeshi organised crime syndicate, where he performed with Apu Biswas, which is their 72nd film as duo, Misha Sawdagor and Indian actor Indraneil Sengupta.
 On the same year in Eid al-Adha, he starred in two films.
 One of which is Shamim Ahamed Roni's action film Bossgiri opposite Shabnom Bubly, which is her debut film.
 Zahid Akbar of The Daily Star praised his performance, specifically his Dhakaiya accent.
 He noted, "There were some highlights in the film such as Shakib Khan's delivery of the Dhakaiya accent, which was fairly entertaining.
 Shakib Khan's presence is the only saving grace in the entire film."
 The film won three awards in the 19th Meril Prothom Alo Awards.
 Another was Raju Chowdhury's action crime film Shooter.
-The film was a commercial success at the box office, placed among the top 10 commercially successful films of 2016 but received negative reviews from critics for its poor screenplay but praised his performance.
+The film was a commercial success at the box office, placed among the top 10 commercially successful films of 2016 but received negative reviews from critics for the poor screenplay, but praised his performance.
 Film director Mostafizur Rahman Manik noted on Bangla Tribune that, "Shakib Khan is as good as ever in terms of acting".
 In December of the same year, he starred in Dhumketu directed by Shafique Hasan opposite Pori Moni.
 Zahid Akbar has criticized his costume and hairstyles in the film.
 He noted, "Shakib Khan was not too bad.
 However, it was clear that he was shooting for a long time.
 There was no continuity in costume and haircut.
 He appeared in one scene with big hair, but in the next scene appeared in short hair, which has caused a lot of annoyance."